gurkenlabs/litiengine-docs/getting-started/build-systems.md

 * [Apache Maven](https://maven.apache.org/)
 * [Apache Ant](https://ant.apache.org/)

-> Of course, it is possible to just download the LITIENGINE .jar and import and use the library manually the "oldschool" way.
-However, we don't encourage using the manually downloaded library for your game project as managing the whole life cycle of your software is *much* more straightforward using a dedicated build system.

 LITIENGINE itself is built upon **Gradle** and uses it to seamlessly manage its build steps and dependent libraries.

 ## Install and set up a build system